vapourismo/luwra/docs/mkdocs/user-types.md

 );
 ```

-Parameter 3 and 4 are instances of
-[FieldVector](/reference/namespaceluwra.html#ac090722c6d5d6b88b31895aad64788c2).
-The `LUWRA_MEMBER` macro
+Parameter 3 and 4 are instances of [MemberMap][luwra-membermap].
+The `LUWRA_MEMBER` macro generates
-generates a `std::pair<Pushable, Pushable>` expression.
+a `std::pair<Pushable, Pushable>` expression which initializes a key-value association.

 ```c++
 LUWRA_MEMBER(Point, scale) === {"scale", LUWRA_WRAP(Point::scale)}
 ```

-`Pushable` has an implicit constructor, which makes it convenient to add other types of fields:
+`Pushable` is constructible using every pushable type, which makes it convenient to add other types
+of fields:

 ```c++
 luwra::registerUserType<Point(double, double)>(